noble-g/Danny-s-Diner/README.md

 from sales as s
 group by customer_id;
 ```
+We used the function `count(distinct(order_date))` to count the unique `order_date` that the customers have visited the restaurant.
+We then obtained for *each* customer by using the `group by customer_id` statement and thus, the following table was obtained

 ![number of days visited](https://github.com/noble-g/Danny-s-Diner/blob/main/wk1%20-%20Danny's%20diner/result%20pics/no%202.png)

 3. What was the first item from the menu purchased by each customer?